EmeraldNova/SHREC/Jo_Engine/Creating_Disc_Images_in_the_Jo_Engine_Environment/page.md

 ##  Windows

 In windows, you will be using the batch script files ```clean.bat```, ```compile.bat```, and a third batch file corresponding to the emulator of your choice for play testing.
 Each emulator will require different calls to run the resulting disc image.
-Yabause is the simplest emulator to use for beginners, and so ```run_with_yabause.bat``` is demonstrated, but it is not a recommended emulator.
-Once you have grasped how to utilize these scripts, it is recommended that you learn how to use a more reliable emulator (covered separately.)
+Yabause is the simplest emulator to use for beginners, and so ```run_with_yabause.bat``` is demonstrated, however, it is not necessarily accureate and can sometimes have errors not present on hardware.
+Once you have grasped how to utilize these scripts, you may wish to use a more accurate emulator for testing (covered separately.)

 **```clean.bat```**:
 ```